dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA2218](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2218): Override GetHashCode on overriding Equals
+## [CA2218](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2218): Override 'GetHashCode' on overriding 'Equals'

-GetHashCode returns a value, based on the current instance, that is suited for hashing algorithms and data structures such as a hash table.
+'GetHashCode' returns a value, based on the current instance, that is suited for hashing algorithms and data structures such as a hash table.
 Two objects that are the same type and are equal must return the same hash code.

 |Item|Value|
 |-|-|